“Therefore, brethren, stand fast and hold the traditions which you were taught, whether by word or our epistle“

 Christians who are serious about the Word of God uphold apostolic tradition.
-No Christian is able to stand in his Christian life without constant application of the principles of Scripture to experience.
-Christians who leave the principles of the Word of God head for instability in their convictions and in their walk with the Lord.
+No Christian can stand in his Christian life without the constant application of the principles of Scripture to experience.
+Christians who leave the principles of the Word of God head for instability in their convictions and their walk with the Lord.
 They will be weak in their Christian life.

 “You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me” (John 5:39).

 All cultic fakers use the Bible.
-They quote the Bible but they take it out of context.
-They do not rightly divide the Word making the distinctions necessary to correctly understand it.
+They quote the Bible, but they take it out of context.
+They do not rightly divide the Word making the distinctions necessary to understand it correctly.
 We must study the Bible in its context, line upon line, to be faithful to what it says.

 “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth” (2 Timothy 2:15).

 God holds us accountable for what we hear.
 He also holds us accountable for what we believe.
 God expects us to rightly discern the truth after having heard the faithful exposition of His Word.

 All of us know more than we convert into our lives.
 Our lives are always in the process of catching up with what we know.
 There is a danger in simply learning principles without translating truth into experience.
 Either error is wrong.